hirosystems/docs/docs/example-apps/heystack.md

 Clarity smart contract.
 In order to support the mapping of [Javascript types to Clarity types][], helpers exported from the [`@stacks/transactions`][] package are used as arguments to the contract call.

-Note that the contract call also create post conditions to verify that a single $HEY token is transferred by the execution of the contract call.
-Post conditions are a powerful feature of Clarity that can be used to prevent rug-pulling and other detrimental behavior by smart contracts.
+Note that the contract call also create post-conditions to verify that a single $HEY token is transferred by the execution of the contract call.
+Post-conditions are a powerful feature of Clarity that can be used to prevent rug-pulling and other detrimental behavior by smart contracts.

 ### Reading transactions